ncase/bees/page-copy.md

 Instead, bees communicate with one-another to collectively make decisions.
 And they do this by dancing!

-`insert first bee wiggle dance interaction`
+`insert first bee waggle dance interaction`
+> Click and hold to direct the bee's dance.

-To make important decisions like where to move the hive, bees consider several options before making a choice.
+Sometimes bees have to make important decisions that affect the whole colony like where to move to find a new hive.
+Scouts investigate the options and dance the directions to their sisters to tell them where to check out.

+`insert inside-outside interaction`
+>Send 6 sisters to check out the oak tree.